 There’s the Alaska and Alabama cocktails, but with no explanation, Old Mr. Boston gives no such honor to Arizona or Arkansas.

-Baltimore represents in the form of both the Baltimore Bracer and the Baltimore Eggnog, but is there a Brooklyn?
-No. Sadly, there's not.
+Baltimore gets representation in the form of both the Baltimore Bracer and the Baltimore Eggnog, but is there a Brooklyn ?
+No. Sadly, there’s not.
 No cocktail for you, Brooklyn.

-Folks, Old Mr. Boston had it going for The Bronx.
+Folks, Old Mr. Boston really held a flame for The Bronx.

 Five cocktail listings for ye olde Bronck’s Land.
 And why is that, anyway?
 A nod to the thicket of bootleggers and gangs that thrived there during the prohibition era?
 Does it go even further back to even seedier activities?
 Only Mr. Boston knows.